Gubaer/josm-scripting-plugin/README.md

 If you want to contribute to the scripting plugin itself, please fork this repository and submit your pull requests.

+## How to build
+``shell
+% git checkout deploy          # switch to deploy branch

+# edit build.gradle and add a new pair with a plugin build number and a
+# JOSM build number

+% git clean build              # build the plugin
+% git deploy                   # deploys the plugin jar to github,
+                               # ready to be downloaded from the JOSM
+                               # plugin management system
+``

 ## Credits
 The JOSM scripting plugin uses: